salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Searching

-Searching is to find results based on one or many properties.
+Searching is to find resources based on one or many properties of that resource.

 Routes MAY support a search.
 Routes MUST return 400 when searching is requested but not available.
 Routes SHOULD use search as a means to find